-Is it safe to bring your baby up as vegan?
-Our dietitian, Emer Delaney, separates the facts from the fiction...
+Is it safe to bring your child up as vegan?
+Our dietitian, Emer Delaney, explains what you need to know...

 The short answer is yes, with the right planning and knowledge, a child can get everything they need following a vegan diet.
 The biggest concern with vegan diets in early childhood is nutritional inadequacy.
-Parents therefore need to be very well informed, otherwise there's a risk of vitamin D, calcium, iron, omega-3 fatty acids and possibly vitamin B12 deficiency.
+Parents therefore need to be very well informed, otherwise there's a risk some nutrients might fall short, such as vitamin D, calcium, iron, omega-3 fatty acids and possibly vitamin B12 deficiency.

 It's worth bearing in mind that as your baby's intake of breast milk or formula decreases, you may need to consider supplementation – speak to your GP or health visitor about the Department of Health's recommendations for children under five years old.